oddbird/true/README.md

   *True the wheels of a bicycle after striking a pothole.*
 2. To make even, symmetrical, level, etc. (often followed by *up*):
   *True up the sides of a door.*
-3. To test your Sass/Compass code; debug, perfect, etc. (often using *True*):
+3. To test your Sass code; debug, perfect, etc. (often using *True*):
   *True your sweet plugin before you deploy.*

 At this point
-True can only test values,
+True can only test values (e.g. function returns), not property/value output (e.g. mixin output).
-not property/value output.
-I'm working on output tests as well.
-For now,
-use True for logical unit tests, and use version-control for integration testing by comparing changes in output files.

 Install